The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 Besides, their groups are small so it will be easy to mingle with the other participants.

-It’s just 3-hour trip but so energizing and you can choose between the morning or the afternoon hike.
+It’s just a 3-hour trip but so energizing, and you can choose between the morning or the afternoon hike.
 I did it in the afternoon and loved it because I got to see the sunset.

 The hike is just 45 minutes and it takes you to a beautiful deserted beach where you will enjoy some free time before a relaxing 45-minute yoga class at the healing sound of the waves.